APPLICATION & SELECTION:

 Can my wife/spouse attend class?
 Kids?

 We do allow spouses to attend certain classes.
 A list of which classes will be provided at the beginning of the cohort.
-We do not allow children to attend classes; we do provide childcare for some events so that spouses can attend.
+We do not allow children to attend classes.

 How are faculty chosen?